Hussein-Sharifi/Amazon_ECommerce_Analysis/README.md

 - As seen earlier, vast majority of sales are of kurtas and sets.
 - Consumers are willing to pay higher prices for sets and western dress.
 - Majority of purchases were discounted.
-Discounting drives higher sales, and it is beneficial to increase an item's base price then discount to the desirable price.
+Likely beneficial to increase an item's base price then discount to desired price.

-We will zoom in and look at price distributions of each category separately.
+Let's look at the price distributions of each category separately.

 ![Price Distributions](https://github.com/Hussein-Sharifi/Amazon_ECommerce_Analysis/blob/master/outputs/figures/price_distribution.png "Price Distributions")

-- Note that most categories have two price zones, likely reflecting low vs high quality items.
+- Note that most categories have two or more price zones, likely reflecting different levels of demand depending on item quality.
 This serves as a pricing guide depending on category and item quality.

 ### Top Sellers Analysis